peroks/model/README.md

-        const REQUIRED    = 'required';     // bool, Whether the property is required or not (default: false). const READABLE    = 'readable';     // bool, Whether the property is readable or not (default: true). const WRITABLE    = 'writable';     // bool, Whether the property is writable or not (default: true). const UNIQUE      = 'unique';       // bool, Whether the property value is unique or not (default: false). const INDEX       = 'index';        // bool, Whether the property is a db index or not (default: false). const PATTERN     = 'pattern';      // string, A regex pattern to validate a string value against (default: null).
+        const REQUIRED    = 'required';     // bool, Whether the property is required or not (default: false). const READABLE    = 'readable';     // bool, Whether the property is readable or not (default: true). const WRITABLE    = 'writable';     // bool, Whether the property is writable or not (default: true). const MUTABLE     = 'mutable';      // bool, Whether the property is mutable (changeable) or not (default: true). const UNIQUE      = 'unique';       // bool, Whether the property value is unique or not (default: false). const INDEX       = 'index';        // bool, Whether the property is a db index or not (default: false). const PATTERN     = 'pattern';      // string, A regex pattern to validate a string value against (default: null).